 We were using the storage room in her garage to hold boxes of other random things like personal papers, vintage finds, and random wall art which saved us having to make a trip to a storage unit before we headed out.
 However, she recently decided to move into a smaller space and since we were only 5 hours away, we decided it would be best to turn around and do some more purging before we headed West.
 Especially since we have no idea how long we’ll be gone or when we may be back in town.

 Random Fact: Did you know this blog was originally called “Upcycled Treasures”?
 We re-branded a year or so ago to Mountain Modern Life because we wanted a blog name we could grow into.
 I made the sign below a couple years ago, which is one of the items we now have in storage.
-I don’t want to forget where this blog started 🙂
+I don’t want to forget where this blog started.

 Eric and I never wanted to fully plan our RV adventure, although it was difficult at first because I had kinda forgotten how to be spontaneous.
-Instead we wanted to be flexible and let the road lead the way.
+Instead, we wanted to be flexible and let the road lead the way.
 The trip back to Georgia felt right, although a few months ago I would have been frustrated at the thought of turning around, vs. moving “forward”.

 I’ve come to realize that it’s all about floating with the current or going downstream rather than up, and I like to think I’m finally getting the hang of it.
-I’ve been a control freak for so long that it feels good to surrender and and let life lead the way.
+I’ve been a control freak for so long that it feels good to surrender and let life lead the way.
 It’s also a lot easier than I thought.

 The truth is, most of the time it’s not that I don’t want to do “x,y,z”, it’s more about me being concerned about what others are going to think about me doing “x,y,z”.
-It may sound silly to you, but I’m finally learning to accept myself and in doing that I’m learning to let go of the judgement I assume others will place on me.
+It may sound silly to you, but I’m finally learning to accept myself and in doing that I’m learning to let go of the judgment I assume others will place on me.

 So we got to Georgia and did some major purging, cleaning, and helped my mom have a garage sale.
 We even sold the dining table we thought we wanted to hang onto.